tutek1/DTLabs/07_Animation&Physics/lab07.md

 <img src="img/WeightPaintingRightFoot.png" width="349"/>

 > aside positive
 > Note that in the "knee" area, the both bones have the same influence.
-You could say that the influence of the bones "crossfades".
+You could say that the influence of the bones "cross-fades".

 ### Step 3: Posing
 The last step is the transform the bones into poses.
-You can see in the gif below how the model reacts to moving the bones.
+You can see in the GIF below how the model reacts to moving the bones.

 <img src="img/SkeletonAnim.gif" width="450"/>

 ### Step 4: Animation
 Animations are made by capturing these poses in **keyframes** at set times.
 You can think of keyframes as the desired **transforms of the bones** of the model.
 The final animation is then only a sequence of theses keyframes.
 The animation is then played by interpolating from one keyframe to another, creating a seamless motion, while storing only a fraction of the data.

-Here you can see the keyframes (grey and yellow dots) of all the bones for the player during the `WalkForward` animation:
+Here you can see the keyframes (gray and yellow dots) of all the bones for the player during the `WalkForward` animation:

 ![](img/KeyframesWalk.png)